ati-ozgur/course-database/2024/final-exam-draft-plan.md

 # final exam draft plan for questions

-1. Database design from UI
+1. Database design question from UI

-2. Database design from excel or normalization from excel like table
+2. Database design question from excel or normalization from excel like table

 3. Transactions